vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/account-management-statements/built-in-roles.md

 - Guest
   - Read-only access to both the schema and data limited to its authorized space.

+If the authorization is enabled, the default user name and password are `root` and `nebula` respectively, and the user name is immutable.
+Set the `enable_authorize` parameter in the `/usr/local/nebula/etc/nebula-graphd.conf` file to `true` to enable the authorization.

 A user who has no assigned roles will not have any accesses to the space.
 A user can only have one assigned role in the same space.
 A user can have different roles in different spaces.

 The set of executor prescribed by each role are described below.